Aidavdw/dotfiles/nvim/.config/nvim/README.md

 ## Rustaceanvim
 [ mrcjkb/rustaceanvim](https://github.com/mrcjkb/rustaceanvim?tab=readme-ov-file#books-usage--features) runs better with the VSCode version of LLDB, so that must be installed with `paru -S codelldb-bin`.
+This might be a little harder to do on void.

 In addition, it runs with the **local** Rust toolchain.
 Trying to install rust-analyzer through mason will cause conflicts.
 So, **do not install rust-analyzer through mason**.
 Also note that you must have `rust-analyser` installed, it does not come with the toolchain by default!